Alabama Counseling License Requirements

 Licensed Professional Counselor (LPC) Licensing Process

-To become a professional counselor in Alabama, you must complete a graduate degree in counseling from an accredited school of at least 48 semester hours, with coursework in specific content areas such as counseling theory, helping relationship, lifestyle and career development, social/multicultural foundations, and group dynamics.
-For more on what an LPC does, read our professional counselor career guide.
+The Alabama Board of Examiners in Counseling (ABEC or the Board) oversees the licensure process in the state.
+To become a professional counselor in Alabama, you must complete a graduate degree in counseling from an accredited school of at least 60 semester hours, with coursework in specific content areas such as counseling theory, the helping relationship, lifestyle and career development, social and multicultural foundations, and group dynamics.
+You can read more about these content areas on the Board’s website.
+Starting in 2024, the master’s degree must be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and consist of at least 60 graduate semester hours and include coursework in the same content areas.
 You will first need to become an Associate Licensed Counselor (ALC) before you can begin accruing the supervised experience required to become a Licensed Professional Counselor (LPC).
-The Alabama Board of Examiners in Counseling oversees the licensure process in the state.
 In Alabama, LPCs can render professional counseling services privately to individuals, groups, organizations, corporations, institutions, government agencies, or the general public.
+For more on what an LPC does, read our professional counselor career guide.

 1. Apply to become an Associate Licensed Counselor (ALC).

-The first step to becoming an LPC in Alabama is to apply to become an ALC after you have completed your required graduate degree in counseling.
-Along with the ALC Application, you must include official transcripts of graduate coursework and a Proposed Plan of Supervision.
-Once the Proposed Plan of Supervision has been approved, the ALC license will be issued and a fee of $150 (as of July 2019) will be due to the Board.
+The first step to becoming an LPC in Alabama after you have completed your required graduate degree in counseling is to apply to become an ALC.
+Along with the ALC Initial License Application, you must include official transcripts of graduate coursework and a Proposed Plan of Supervision.
+Once the Proposed Plan of Supervision has been approved, the ALC license will be issued and a fee of $200 (as of October 2022) will be due to the Board.